homebrew-ec-foss/tiramisu/site/content/announcements/modal-editors.md

 LuaJIT 2.1.1753364724
 Run "nvim -V1 -v" for more info
 ```

+> You are all set for the workshop, see you wednesday!

 If you have any questions or need help, reach out on our [Discord](https://discord.gg/M4C9bm9Y) forum for this event.